brycewray/eleventy_solo/src/posts/2021/04/using-eleventys-official-image-plugin.md

 - The file formats listed in the `formats` array.
 Here, we're specifying both WebP and JPEG formats because that covers you with virtually every browser out there.[^inOut]

 [^inOut]: For more details on the file formats Eleventy Image can accept (input) and create (output), see [its documentation](https://www.11ty.dev/docs/plugins/image/).

+ **Additional note, 2021-04-25**: If you have a *lot* of images you'll be running through this process, you'd best keep the `widths` array shorter than my example above, since more entries in `widths`---and, for that matter, `formats`---will result in even more files that Eleventy Image will have to create at build time.
+That can result in not only an extremely slow build but also, for local builds, a suddenly very hot CPU on your computer.
+Play with this over time and see what combination of image quantity, `widths` options, and `formats` options will work best for your project.
+ {.yellowBox}

 The setting for `urlPath` tells your site's pages to think of these images as being located in the site's `/images/` folder; and the `outputDir` setting tells Eleventy Image to copy them to the right location to make that work (given the standard Eleventy output directory of `./site`).